bullet-db/bullet-db.github.io/docs/backend/performance.md

 ...and many more.

 As a streaming system, the two main features to measure is how much data it operates on and how many queries can you run simultaneously (1 and 2 above).
 For these results, see [performance][../performance.md].
 This section will deal with determining what these are and how they vary.

-!!! note "Not a benchmark"

 We will focus on 1 and 2, while keeping the others as fixed as possible.
 This section is to give you some insight as to what to tune to improve performance.
 This is not meant to be a rigorous benchmark.

 ## Prerequisites